 Radon is a colorless radioactive gas that occurs naturally in many parts of the earth.
 Today, it is known mainly for its ties to lung cancer.
 In fact, it is now the second leading cause of lung cancer, only trailing behind cigarettes.

 Radon is formed when uranium decays.
 Because uranium is naturally found in all types of soils and rocks, radon is everywhere.
 Once the radon is formed in the ground, it eventually moves to the surface and flows into the air.
 This can be problematic for those whose houses have been built on soils with high radon concentrations.
 Over time, the radon can seep through foundations, oozing into homes where they are trapped.

-Because radon is odorless and colorless, homeowners in South Dakota and Wyoming are completely unaware if this gas is causing health problems in their own homes.
+Because radon is odorless and colorless, homeowners in South Dakota, Nebraska and Wyoming are completely unaware if this gas is causing health problems in their own homes.
 Sadly, longterm exposure to radon greatly increases one’s risk of lung cancer.

 Radon’s Connection to Lung Cancer